Japanese executive convicted in Myanmar for selling rice above set prices returns home

-TOKYO (AP) — A Japanese business executive has returned home from Myanmar following his release from more than a month of detaintion after being convicted of violating rice pricing rules, his company said Wedesday.
+TOKYO (AP) — A Japanese business executive has returned home from Myanmar following his release from more than a month of detention after being convicted of violating rice pricing rules, his company said Wednesday.

 Hiroshi Kasamatsu, a director of the Myanmar supermarket Aeon Orange, was in custody in Myanmar since his June 30 arrest for selling rice at prices above the official regulations.
 Japan's Foreign Ministry confirmed Monday that the Japanese national was convicted of violating law related to daily necessities and service.
 He was sentenced to one year in prison and fined 500,000 kyat (about $150).